woossi0/suite/docs/usermanual/source/cartography/rt/heatmap.rst

    YSLD Example
    ------------

    The heatmap surface in the map image above is produced by the following YSLD.
-(The map image also shows the original input data points styled by another style, as well as a base map layer.)
 You can adapt this YSLD example to your data with minimal effort by adjusting the parameters.

    .. code-block:: YAML
       :linenos: